maere/Portfolio/README.md

 # Portfolio

 This page represents some of the work I did at the Software Guild.
 (For what I've been working on most recently, look at my main GitHub profile.)
+The projects below are all coded using Java and Spring on the backend.

-At the Guild, we were continually refactoring as we learned new skills: we started with console apps, moved to Model I web apps, then to Model II web apps, to a local database app using MySQL.
-So the projects below are all coded using Java and Spring on the backend.
-Also, these project represent just a portion of the work I did at the Guild.
-Some of the projects were solo, some were developed with a pairing partner, and our final project was a group effort.
-These details are noted below each project link along with a link to the source code.
+At the Guild, we were continually refactoring as we learned new skills: we started with console apps, moved to Model I web apps, then to Model II web apps, then learned how to connect our apps to a local databases we built in MySQL.

+These project represent just a portion of the work I did at the Guild, and some of the projects represent solo work, some were developed with a pairing partner, and our final project was a group effort.
+These details are noted below along with a link to the source code.

 Lastly, we did not learn deployment, so I have been working through deployment on my own.
+Hence I found out after the fact that search doesn't work on my address book because OpenShift v2 only works with Java 7, not Java 8--so all the lambdas we wrote for search aren't recognized in the deployment environment.
+So this is on my list of thigns to be rectified.

 ----------